Accessibility

 - ✔ Visual comfort No flashing or high-intensity effects

-- ✔ Gentle haptics Configurable, subtle feedback
+- ✔ Gentle haptics Configurable, subtle feedback designed for quiet environments

 Our Approach